UniLat3D/UniLat3D/readme.md

 Some source code of ours is borrowed from [TRELLIS](https://ingra14m.github.io/Deformable-Gaussians/), [TripoSF](https://github.com/VAST-AI-Research/TripoSF), We sincerely appreciate the excellent works of these authors.

-## Acknowledgement

-We would like to express our sincere gratitude to Junjie Wang, Zhikuan Bao, Jinfeng Yao, Lianghui Zhu for his valuable contributions and discussions on the content of our paper.

 ## Citation